potassco/clorm/docs/clorm/factbase.rst

    assert dave in fb
    assert len(fb) == 3

 A fact base can be populated at object construction time or later.
+It can also be manipulated using the standard Python set operators and member functions.
 Like a Python ``set`` object it has an ``add`` member function for adding facts.
 However, because it can only store ``Predicate`` instances this function is able to be more flexible and has been overloaded to accept either a single fact or a list of facts.

 .. code-block:: python